heuer/qrcode-artistic/README.rst

 This `Segno`_ plugin converts a (Micro) QR Code to a PIL/Pillow Image.

-This plugin is not required to write PNG files.
-If you want to create a PNG file, it's recommended to use Segno's native ``png`` method.
+This plugin is not required to write PNG, EPS or PDF files.
+Segno's native implementations usually generate smaller files in less time.
+This plugin might be useful to modify the QR Codes (i.e. rotate or blur) or to save the QR Codes in an image format which is not supported by Segno.

 The resulting image is either a greyscale (PIL mode "1"), an indexed-color image (PIL mode "P") or an RGBA image.
 The mode depends on the provided